The BA4A (Boroondara Access 4 All) network aims to develop real and alternative access, inclusion and social options for people with disabilities by:

-If you find a business or location in our city that you think has good access, we invite you to share it with others by posting it on our BA4A website.
+If you find a business or location in our city that you think has good access, we invite you to share it with others.

-We also encourage you to let us know if you come across a location that you believe doesn't meet accessibility requirements by contacting our MetroAccess Project Officer on 9278 4777, TTY 9278 4848 or email MetroAccess Project Officer.
+We also encourage you to let us know if you come across a location that you believe doesn't meet accessibility requirements by contacting our MetroAccess Project Officer on 9278 4777, TTY 9278 4848 or email [email protected].